ETSim/WearBlender/README.md

-# Blender Scenes
+# Wear Blender
-BlenderScenes for learning and teaching the concept for my wear project
+Wear BlenderScenes for learning and teaching the concept for my wear project

 - Rotating normals maps in the shaders
 - Dynamics painting in Blender